 A common solution that is implemented to protect a WordPress site comes in the share of a WordPress security plugin.
 And even though it may solve some elements, it does not protect you completely against all WordPress security vulnerabilities.
 Here are the two main reasons why.

 - There’s an inherent problem with having to load WordPress in its entirety before a plugin can do its job.
-This is even worse for security plugins as not only does it require WordPress to load fully, the plugin itself needs to also be loaded fully, and only then can it start to process all traffic.
+This is even worse for security plugins as not only does it require WordPress to load fully, but the plugin itself also needs to be loaded fully, and only then can it start to process all traffic.
 Good and bad.
 This means it’s a very resource-heavy thing to do.

 - Given the above, it should be clear that blocking malicious traffic of any kind should actually happen before it even hits your server.
 WordPress security should be solved mainly in the layer that’s actually in front of it.